greenm01/vb4x/docs/vb4x_specs.md

 Planetary shields and Ground Batteries are planet based assets that provide an extra layer of defense to an Empire's colonies.

-Planetary shields are restricted to homeworlds and provide system-wide electronic jamming that aids your Task Force in space combat on the home front.
+Planetary shields are restricted to homeworlds and provide system-wide electronic jamming that disrupt hostile forces assulting the mother-system.
 They also serve to protect your homeworld from orbital bombardment.
 They are restricted to one unit per homeworld.

 Ground batteries are immobile, low-tech, land based units that have the firepower of a battleship at half the cost.
 They lob kinetic shells into orbit and are not upgraded by technology and research.